Kid Fusion

 A hyperbolic chamber, eh?
 Yeah, right.
 Mom, you got rolled.
 Kid: ask for a DeLorean next.

-3 Responses to “Kid Fusion”
+3 responses to “Kid Fusion”

-1. Steven Den Beste Says:
+1. Steven Den Beste Avatar

 I wonder if they really meant “hypobaric”?

-2. fledgling otaku Says:
+2. fledgling otaku Avatar

 don’t you mean hyperbaric? regardless, isn’t that a relatively dull, and safe thing compared to a fusion reactor?

-3. Steven Den Beste Says:
+3. Steven Den Beste Avatar

 Hyperbaric (high pressure) would scare the dickens out of me, depending on the pressures involved.
 But yes, if you consider that the fusion experiment could produce neutrons and consider the high voltage required, the fusion experiment would be worse.
 That wasn’t the point I was trying to make.